CybexDex/RomeAPI/README.md

 ## Demo Application

-A [demo application](https://github.com/CybexDex/cybex-python-demo) is available for quick start on how to use the CYBEX Python API library.
+A [demo application](https://github.com/CybexDex/cybex-python-demo) is available for quick start on how to use the CYBEX ROME API library.

 ## Supported function calls